markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

 """
 Explore agent for managing URL content extraction using Firecrawl.
 Handles webpage scraping, content cleaning, and metadata extraction.
+Supports parallel URL exploration with rate limiting and retries.
 """

-from typing import List, Dict, Any, Optional from dataclasses import dataclass import time from rich import print as rprint from urllib.parse import urlparse
+from typing import List, Dict, Any, Optional, Set from dataclasses import dataclass import time from rich import print as rprint from urllib.parse import urlparse import threading from concurrent.futures import ThreadPoolExecutor, as_completed

 from ..firecrawl_client import FirecrawlClient from .base import BaseAgent, ResearchDecision, DecisionType